Kristi Yamaguchi: Fashion

 In early 2012, Yamaguchi created a woman's active wear line focused on function, comfort, and style to empower women to look good and feel good.
-The lifestyle brand is called Tsu.ya by Kristi Yamaguchi.
+The lifestyle brand is called Tsu.ya by Kristi Yamaguchi. "[Tsu.ya] is actually my middle name, and it was my grand-mother's name [and] a nod to my Japanese heritage.
+We put the period in there because we thought it would break it up and make it easier to pronounce," remarked Yamaguchi.
 Tsu.ya donates a portion of its proceeds to support early childhood literacy through Yamaguchi's Always Dream Foundation.

+In February 2009, Kristi walked the runway with nineteen other celebrity women at the Heart Truth fashion show that took place during New York Fashion Week to raise awareness about heart disease.
+The Heart Truth, a national health education program, created and introduced the Red Dress as the national symbol for women and heart disease awareness in 2002, and a selection of the red designer dresses seen on the runway were later auctioned off.